Robbie's

 Rhinotracheitis: An infectious respiratory disease of cats characterized by fever, conjunctivitis, nasal and ocular discharges and sneezing.
 It is due to a herpes virus.

 Calicivirus: One of the major known infectious causes of oral and upper respiratory tract disease of domestic cats.
 It typically causes an acute disease characterized by pyrexia, oral ulceration, and mild ocular and nasal discharges.
 Some cats may become lethargic.
-The virus has also been associated with chronic stomatitis/gingivitis, pneumonia, diarrhoea, jaundice, skin ulceration and more virulent strains may kill some cats, especially young kittens.
+The virus has also been associated with chronic stomatitis/gingivitis, pneumonia, diarrhea, jaundice, skin ulceration and more virulent strains may kill some cats, especially young kittens.

 Chlamydia: Causes mainly an upper respiratory infection.
 Chlamydial infections tend to favor the eyes, and can cause infections here.
 Calici viral infections affect the upper respiratory tract, and can result in ulcers forming in the mouths of affected cats.